 Once the cable has been attached and the interface set up properly the controller immediately begins transmitting temperature readings at the programmed rate.
-The set-point and other commands may be sent to the bath via the serial interface to set the bath and view or program the various parameters.
-The interface commands are discussed in Section 9.3.
+The set-point and other commands may be sent to the bath via the seriainterface to set the bath and view or program the various parameters.
+The interface commands are discussed in the Interface Commands section.
 All commands are ASCII character strings terminated with a carriage-return character (CR, ASCII 13).

-9.2 IEEE-488 Communication (optional)
+IEEE-488 Communication (optional)